The 24 Players Going To Train Before Vlatko Andonvski's First Game

 McDonald started her international career late, which means her career with the USWNT might be short-lived.
 However, Andonovski might let her stick around, especially if other strikers become unavailable.
 For example, Carli Lloyd might retire, Alex Morgan might not recover fully after her pregnancy, and any of the other older forwards could easily get injured.

-Press was not usually a starter under Jill Ellis during the World Cup, but her career with both the Utah Royals and the USWNT has shown that has the talent to start.
+Press was not usually a starter under Jill Ellis during the World Cup, but her career with both the Utah Royals and the USWNT has shown that she has the talent to start.
 The USWNT will be looking to display improvement after their two recent lackluster games against South Korea.
 Press was one of the few bright spots during those games, especially the first one.
 Andonovski may, therefore, decide to let Press get more playing time to see if she can continue to bring the spark that the USWNT needs.
 She should be in a decent position to go to Tokyo if she can impress Andonovski.

 Although Pugh’s list of international credentials may be shorter than some of the other wingers on the USWNT such as Megan Rapinoe and Tobin Heath, Pugh is very young as has time to develop her resumé.
 Andonovski will certainly be looking to train young players like Pugh to eventually replace legendary forwards like Alex Morgan, Megan Rapinoe, Christen Press, Tobin Heath, and Carli Lloyd when they retire.
 Additionally, as young as Pugh is, she does have Olympic experience from Rio, so she should be able to find herself a spot on the 2020 Olympic roster.